floweredscarf/su25/labs/lab16/index.md

 </details>

-### **Weighted Quick Union with Path Compression** TODO
+### **Weighted Quick Union with Path Compression**

 <details markdown="block">
   <summary markdown="block">
 **Click to expand:**
 </summary>
 Even though we have made a speedup by using a weighted quick union data structure, there is still yet another optimization that we can do!
 What would happen if we had a tall tree and called `find` repeatedly on the deepest leaf?
-Each time, we would have to traverse the tree from the leaf to the root.
+With our weighted quick union implementation, each time we would have to traverse the tree from the leaf to the root.

-A clever optimization is to move the leaf up the tree so it becomes a direct child of the root.
+A clever optimization is to move the leaf up the tree so it becomes a *direct child* of the root.
 That way, the next time you call `find` on that leaf, it will run much more quickly.
-An even more clever idea is that we could do the same thing to *every* node that is on the path from the leaf to the root, connecting each node to the root as we traverse up the tree.
+An even more clever idea is that we could do the same thing to *every* node that is on the path from that leaf to the root, connecting each node to the root as we traverse up the tree.
 This optimization is called **path compression**.
 Once you find an item, path compression will make finding it (and all the nodes on the path to the root) in the future faster.

 The runtime for any combination of $$f$$ `find` and $$u$$ `union` operations takes $$\Theta(u + f \alpha(f+u,u))$$ time, where $$\alpha$$ is an *extremely*